Modifier#

 - mmodel.modifier.loop_input(parameter: str)[source]#

-Modify function to iterate one given parameter.
+Modify function to iterate over one given parameter.

 - Parameters: